Research Project Privacy Notice

 - regulators, law enforcement bodies and the courts, in order to comply with applicable laws and regulations, assist with regulatory enquiries, and cooperate with court mandated processes, including the conduct of litigation;

-- suppliers, research assistants and sub-contractors who may process information on behalf of BIT e.g. cloud services to store data, transcription services, and survey platforms.
+- suppliers, research assistants and sub-contractors who may process information on behalf of BIT e.g. cloud services to store data, audio transcription services, SMS providers to send text messages.
 These third parties are known as data processors and when we use them we have contractual terms and policies and procedures in place to ensure that your personal data is protected.
 This does not always mean that they will have access to information that will directly identify you as we will share anonymised or pseudonymised data only wherever possible.
 We remain responsible for your personal information as the controller; and

 - any third party to whom we are proposing to sell or transfer some or all of our business or assets.